lecram/rover/README.md

  The main goal is to provide a faster way to explore a file system from the terminal, compared to what's possible by using `cd`, `ls`, etc. Rover is designed to be simple and portable.
-It was originally written to be used on a headless Raspberry Pi accessed via ssh.
 The [Ranger file manager](http://ranger.nongnu.org/) was a major inspiration for the user interface design, but Rover has significantly less features and dependencies.